percona/everest-doc/docs/release-notes/Percona-Everest-1.4.0-(2024-12-15).md

 - [EVEREST-1593](https://perconadev.atlassian.net/browse/EVEREST-1593): We’ve resolved an issue that was preventing the display name and database version from showing up during new cluster creation.

-- [EVEREST-1594](https://perconadev.atlassian.net/browse/EVEREST-1594): Scheduled backups begin to fail after several successful backups when the number of shards in the MongoDB sharded cluster is changed.
+- [EVEREST-1594](https://perconadev.atlassian.net/browse/EVEREST-1594): Scheduled backups failed after several successful runs when the number of shards in the MongoDB sharded cluster was modified.
+This issue has been resolved now.

-- [EVEREST-1608](https://perconadev.atlassian.net/browse/EVEREST-1608) \[UI\] Error should be displayed on Resources page if the proxies field has no value
+- [EVEREST-1608](https://perconadev.atlassian.net/browse/EVEREST-1608): Percona Everest now displays an error message if the proxies value in the **Custom** field for the MySQL database is not entered.
+Also, unless you enter this value, the **Continue** button is disabled, as expected.

 - [EVEREST-1613](https://perconadev.atlassian.net/browse/EVEREST-1613) Issue with Topology Settings Reverting to "Custom" in Percona Everest UI